ashutosh9951/atlan_lily/README.md

 *   **Spring Boot (for Application Framework):** Spring Boot provides a robust and efficient framework for building the application backend service.
 Its dependency injection, auto-configuration, and ecosystem integrations simplify development and deployment.

+*   **Kafka (for Event Streaming - Asynchronous Operations):**
+*   For reltime event ingesion mode
-*   **Kafka (for Event Streaming - Asynchronous Operations):**  To keep Elasticsearch and Neo4j in sync with CockroachDB (my source of truth), I'm using an event-driven approach with Kafka.
+*    To keep Elasticsearch and Neo4j in sync with CockroachDB (my source of truth), I'm using an event-driven approach with Kafka.
 When metadata changes in CockroachDB, events will be published to Kafka, which then trigger updates in Elasticsearch and Neo4j asynchronously.
 This ensures consistency without blocking core metadata operations.

 ## Primary Use cases